The IIAPP website offers:

 - shed light on the role of investment arbitrators in policy-making; and

 - highlight the case for more openness, independence, and public accountability in the system.

 This website, iiapp.org, was launched in September 2011.
 It aims to showcase research projects on international investment arbitration in a way that is accessible, independent, and relevant.

 In 2015, Osgoode Hall law professor Gus Van Harten released his book on the Canada-China Foreign Investment Promotion and Protection Agreement (FIPA) and on investment treaty arbitration, as an IIAPP self-publication.
-The book, Sold Down the Yangtze: Canada's Lopsided Investment Deal with China, is available on Amazon in paperback and e-book.
+The book, Sold Down the Yangtze: Canada's Lopsided Investment Deal with China, has since been published by Lorimer and is available in paperback and as an e-book.

 For more news click here